MhzZZZZZ322322/MPL.mdd/replit.md

 Preferred communication style: Simple, everyday language.

 ## Recent Changes
+- June 17, 2025: **FIXED** - Green qualification background now appears only for teams with points from played matches, not for 0-0 teams
 - June 17, 2025: **UNIFIED** - Copied exact button styling from TournamentGroups for perfect visual consistency across both sync buttons
 - June 17, 2025: **SYNCHRONIZED** - Updated MatchSchedule component to use dynamic group configuration from database instead of hardcoded team lists
 - June 17, 2025: **INTEGRATED** - Added playoff rules section as a module in the same grid with groups, positioned after Group G with identical styling